chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/research.md

-## Recent and Upcoming Presentations
+## Recent and Upcoming Events
  * November 2022.
 “More Philosophies by Less Philosophy when the Practice doesn’t Settle Philosophy”.
-PSA 2022 Poster Session
+PSA Poster Session, Pittsburgh
+ * 14 August 2022.
+Comment on Shmuel Gomes’ “Is Consciousness Required for Moral Standing?”.
+15th Annual Rocky Mountain Ethics Congress
  * 29 June 2022.
 “More Philosophies by Less Philosophy when the Practice doesn’t Settle Philosophy”.
 Annual Conference for the Korean Society of Philosophy of Science
  * 24 June 2022.
-“When Structuralism Meets Inferentialism” Annual Conference of the Australasian Association of Logic
+“When Structuralism Meets Inferentialism”.
+Annual Conference of the Australasian Association of Logic
  * 14 May 2022.
 “Foundation as Scaffolding”.
 Annual Meeting of the Canadian Society for History and Philosophy of Mathematics
  * 15 April 2022.
 “More Philosophies by Less Philosophy when the Practice doesn’t Settle Philosophy”.
 Pacific APA Poster Session, Vancouver